Mini-class

 2. Algorithmic level: sample-wise correction

 At the algorithmic level, we no longer attempt to “fix” the entire behavior policy.
-Instead, we use importance sampling ratios to correct at the sample level: we filter or reweight samples so that the behavior policy is close to the reference policy on the subset of data that actually participates in training, or at least reduce the influence of samples with large mismatch.
+Instead, we use importance sampling ratios to filter or reweight samples at the sample level, so that the subset of data that actually participates in training is closer to the reference policy, or at least so that badly mismatched samples carry less weight.

-Concretely, this gives rise to methods like TIS, IcePop, and MIS, which can be seen as different ways of implementing Constraint 2 at the sample level.
+Concretely, this gives rise to methods like TIS, IcePop, MIS, and WTRS.
+They are best understood as different ways to manage the consequences of this mismatch at training time.

-Importance Sampling and Masking: Four Implementations of Constraint 2
+4. Importance Sampling and Masking: Four Sample-Level Responses to Behavior-Reference Mismatch

 where